 Example:

-If you have realtor fees of $11,000 and legal fees of $1,500, your total cost to sell to $12,500.
+If you have realtor fees of $11,000 and legal fees of $1,500, your total cost to sell is $12,500.
 This amount is deductible in your capital gain or loss calculation.

 Capital gains tax on rental properties

-A capital gain is taxed at 50%, but if your rental property is owned with a spouse or partner, this can be split again.
+Capital gains are taxed at 50%, but if your rental property is owned by a spouse or partner, the tax can be split again.

 Example: